-Frankly, it’s gotten to the point that a prospective teacher either pays for a background check on herself, or produces one in advance–Okay fax it over, or better yet scan it to the super-vigilant parent, who considers where you live to be a top priority.
+Frankly, it’s gotten to the point that a prospective teacher either pays for a background check on herself, or produces one in advance–Okay fax it over, or better yet, scan it to the super-vigilant parent, who considers where you live to be worthy of a painstaking investigation.

 Do I dare show up at the next block party?
 Or should I wear my Groucho Marks disguise?

 What about my mailbox that’s been vandalized one too many times?
-But this is Fig Garden and a prospective piano teacher can boast easy reach to upscale shopping within walk-ing distance.
+But I reside in fancy Fig Garden and I can boast easy reach to upscale shopping within walking distance.
+Any nibbles?

 Oh, no, Walmart is about 3 miles north of me.
 And they’ll have to take Shaw which is plagued by traffic!!!

 The NEIGHBORHOOD fixation, for the most part, may be exaggerated.
 For example if you think a NEIGHBORLY student will sign up for YEARS of lessons, you’re sadly mistaken.

 I had one who literally walked under a weeping willow, with no street crossing to get to my piano studio.
 (That was after my Bay Area relocation)

 50% of the time, she was a NO SHOW! and by her sixth month of study (which equaled 12 weeks) she totally disappeared, not even leaving a few breadcrumbs of warning.